-📝 NOTE: It is assumed you know how to create custom Dashboards and Charts.
+📝 NOTE: It is assumed you know how to create custom Dashboards and Charts, and have an understanding of chart Types, Presets, and Metrics.
 If not, read this article before proceeding.

 When building your own Dashboard Charts, you can pull data from various data sources to view different types of analytics events.

 - In this article, we're going to focus on the Search data source, which tracks all search activity across your Higher Logic Vanilla (Vanilla) community.